NiWaRe/4connect/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # Installing
-You will need QT Creator to build a playable Application Window on your chosen OS.
+You will need <a href="https://www.qt.io/download">QT Creator</a> to build a playable Application Window on your chosen OS.

 # How to play
 1. Find an opponent